 The acquisition and integration of companies carries risks that can adversely affect the assets and liabilities, financial position, and results of operations of Fresenius.
+Acquisition processes often include closing conditions, including but not limited to antitrust clearance, fulfillment of representations and warranties and adherence to laws and regulations.
+Non-compliance with such closing conditions by either party to an acquisition could lead to litigation between the parties, with others and/or claims against Fresenius.
 Following an acquisition, the acquired company's structure must be integrated while clarifying legal questions and contractual obligations.
 Marketing, patient services, and logistics must also be unified.
 During the integration phase, key managers can leave the company and both the course of ongoing business processes and relationships with customers and employees can be harmed.
-In addition, change-of-control clauses may be claimed.
+In addition, changeof-control clauses may be claimed.
 The integration process may prove more difficult or require more time and resources than expected.
 Risks can arise from the operations of the newly acquired company that Fresenius regarded as insignificant or was unaware of.
 An acquisition may also prove to be less beneficial than initially expected.
 Future acquisitions may be a strain on the finances and management of our business.
-Moreover, as a consequence of an acquisition, Fresenius may become directly or indirectly liable toward third parties, or claims against third parties may turn out to be non-assertable.
+Moreover, as a consequence of an acquisition, Fresenius may become directly or indirectly liable towards third parties, or claims against third parties may turn out to be non-assertable.